jesus-a-martinez-v/daily-ai-coding-task/README.md

 Running the project is very easy.
 Just follow the steps below and you'll be good to go! 👍🏼

 ## 1. Create conda environment
-Run the following command to create the following environment:
+Run the following command to create the environment:

 ```shell
 conda env create -f env.yml